kevinburke/eastbayforeveryone.org/deployment/README.md

 ## Provisioning

+To provision the server from scratch, or to apply updates:

-Put a host in your ~/.ssh/config named `eastbayforeveryone`
+1. Put a host in your ~/.ssh/config named `eastbayforeveryone`, with the details for the SSH server.

 ```
 Host eastbayforeveryone
     User root
     IdentityFile ~/.ssh/eb4e_ed25519
+    # This IP address may change over time, the source of truth is in
+    # DigitalOcean, or (should be) mirrored in the Terraform repo.
     HostName 144.126.221.226
 ```

+2. Grab the `passwords/ansible-vault.password` file from someone who has it (most likely Kevin).

-Then run:
+3. Then run:

 ```
 make stage.eastbayforeveryone.org group=digitalocean_group